19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (3) The strata title plan shall be deemed to be registered under the provisions of this Act on the date that the strata title application is registered by the Registrar under subsection (1) and the strata title plan has been assigned a strata title plan serial number as notified in the land-register.

-(4) For the purposes of subsection (2)(a), where planning permission for the erection of the buildings comprising the lots has been granted on or after 15th April 1976, the share values shown on the strata title application shall be those shown in the schedule of strata units filed with and accepted by the Commissionerunder section 7.
+(4) For the purposes of subsection (2)(a), where planning permission for the erection of the buildings comprising the lots has been granted on or after 15th April 1976, the share values shown on the strata title application shall be those shown in the schedule of strata units filed with and accepted by the Commissioner.

 (5) No share value shall be allotted to an accessory lot.